PaoloFabrizio/DCR-B_Project2024/README.md

 - A snapshot of the search for a string that does not match a file name but is found in at least one searchable file, with the counts of the occurrencies in the file(s) (onlyContent.png)

 ## Additional things
+- Creation of others indexes on the table (index.sql)